St. Wenceslas Church (Zderaz): 16th–17th centuries

-Until 1586, the church remained without a change, afterwards the emperor Rudolph II (1552-1612) donated 300 threescopes to the church.
+Until 1586, the church remained without a change, afterwards Emperor Rudolf II donated 300 threescopes to the church.
 The wooden ceiling was replaced with a new Gothic vault with terracotta ribs supported by Tuscan semi columns.
 Due to this change, the Gothic windows had to be lowered down and their traceries had to be replaced, even the Romanesque tower was demolished.
 The reconstruction was led by master builder Karel Mělnický.

 In 1641, a cloister was built for the newcomer community of Augustinians.
 Before that, in 1623, the church was given to the Augustinians by emperor Ferdinand II.
 Three years later, with the support of the emperor and nobility, the Augustinians started to build a monastery on the west side of the church.
 Around 1645, the church was paved with white marble and green serpentine, brought from the Prague Castle, together with four marble pillars.
 The construction was finished a year later.

 During the Swedish occupation of Prague, the church was heavily damaged.
 In 17th century, a new sacristy was built on the place of the old one.

-The most famous Czech Baroque painter Karel Škréta (1610-1674) painted 32 paintings depicting the Legend of St. Wenceslas for the cloister of the church.
-The monastery and the church became a gallery of Škréta’s paintings for the Augustinians.
+The most famous Czech Baroque painter Karel Škréta painted 32 paintings depicting the Legend of St. Wenceslas for the cloister of the church.
+The monastery and the church became a gallery of Škréta's paintings for the Augustinians.
 There were often held funerals of important people.